years ago virtually all carpets were made to last a lifetime if cared for

 faster than you might expect!

-the 1960's, there were basically three grades of carpet to
+the 1960's, Most residential carpets were made of 100% NYLON.
+There were basically three grades of carpet to

 designed to last 10-20 years or more before it would show any signs of wearing out.